Zhong-Lab-UCSD/iMARGI-Docker/docs/source/installation.md

 You should know the `-v` or `--volume` option, which assigns the `~/test` directory on your host machine to the working directory `/imargi` of the iMARGI container.
 The container can only operate the files in `~/test` directory.
+If you are using Docker on Windows, the path is a little different.
+For example, Windows path `D:\test\imargi_example` needs to be rewritten as `/d/test/imargi_example`, so the `-v` argument needs to be `-v /d/test/imargi_example:/imargi`.
+When you executed it on Windows, a window might pop up to verify that you want to share the folder.

 In the example, a folder `new_dir` will be created in the folder `~/test/`.
-You can just replace the command to use any tool in the iMARGI Docker container.
+You can just replace the command part to use any tool in the iMARGI Docker container.
 Besides, there are many other options are useful.
 For example, you can use `--rm` to automatically clean up the container after finished its job.
 For more usage information of Docker, please refer to [Docker documentation](https://docs.docker.com/engine/reference/commandline/cli/).